Mladen Galić

-Mladen Galić (Младен Галић; born 9 October 1987) is a Serbian footballer of Bosnian descent, who plays as a forward.
+Mladen Galić (Младен Галић; born 9 October 1987) is a Serbian footballer who plays as a forward.

-Club career
+Career

 Born in Bosanski Novi, SR Bosnia and Herzegovina, then still within Yugoslavia, now known as Novi Grad within Republika Srpska, Galić spent most of his career playing in Serbia.
 Initially he played third tier clubs such as Metalac Futog, Sopot and Sloga Temerin, before joining Proleter Novi Sad in 2011.
 After one season with Proleter playing in the Serbian First League (second tier), Galić moved to France and played with Pau FC in the 2012–13 CFA.
 Then he returned to Serbia and played with Banat Zrenjanin in the Serbian League Vojvodina, before moving to Austria in summer 2014 to play with SC Röthis.
 In summer 2015 he joined ambitious Serbian side OFK Bačka and achieved with them their historical first time promotion to the Serbian SuperLiga, after finishing second in the 2015–16 Serbian First League.
 Galić made his debut in the 2016–17 Serbian SuperLiga in the first-round game against powerhouse Partizan, a game which ended in a 0–0 draw.